SAP Business One vs. Microsoft Dynamics 365

 Both Microsoft and SAP lead the charge when it comes to AI analytics and business intelligence.
 Both platforms offer a 360-degree view into what’s happening inside the business, as well as the external forces shaping market conditions and consumer behavior.

 Crystal Reports is the SAP equivalent to Microsoft’s Power BI—designed to extract and analyze data from all connected data sources.
-As with Dynamics 365, B1 users can create interactive visual reports that help them understand data in context—and take the appropriate set of actions.
+Similar to Dynamics 365, B1 users can create interactive visual reports that help them understand data in context—and take the appropriate set of actions.

 Out-of-the-box, SAP Business One reports cover the following areas: